crosswalk-project/crosswalk-website/public/documentation/windows/net_extensions.md

    <a href="/assets/win6-visual-studio.png"><img src="/assets/win6-visual-studio.png" style="display: block; margin: 0 auto"/></a>

-   Please note that by default the Windows Runtime APIs are not available but you can quickly add them by right clicking on your project, then Add, then References and then tick Core under Windows.
+   Please note that by default the Windows Runtime APIs are not available but you can quickly add them by right-clicking on your project, then Add -> References and then tick Core under Windows.

 In the `XWalkExtension` class there are two key methods you should implement: